 Green Impact Group (GIG)

 In 2013 the MRC Epidemiology established the Green Impact Group (GIG).
 This is a multidisciplinary team comprising individuals from both the Research Programmes and specialist Research Operations Teams.
 The group meet regularly to review the Unit’s environmental actions.

-They have participated in the Green Impact Award since 2013 and have achieved Bronze, Silver and Gold awards for the Unit as a whole and for the Unit laboratory.
+They have participated in the Green Impact Award since 2013 and have achieved Bronze, Silver, Gold and Platinum awards for the Unit as a whole and for the Unit laboratory.

 In 2017 GIG achieved the new Excellence Award where the focus was on two strands:

 - Working with the unit IT Team reducing the carbon footprint of IT Infrastructure in the unit, through replacing and consolidating energy and resource inefficient server.
 The project also aimed to cut down on the need for site-to-site travel.

 - Implementing a centralised printing system that replaced old inefficient individual printers with a more energy efficient secure printing system, causing less wastage.